ron-s/Hack_O_DjangoREST_Tut/README.md

 This ```urls.py``` file inside your ```example_app``` directory doesn't come standard with the project setup and must be created by you if you're making a new project.
 By having the ```urls``` declared for each app inside a project it gives you the ability to create a single point of entry into your API.
 This is valuable because as long as the user knows the entry endpoint they can find all the other endpoints easily.

 ## Adjusting urls in the project directory
 There is still one last piece that needs to be linked in order for the endpoints to work properly.
 The endpoints that are served up by Django all must come out of the ```example_project/example_project/urls.py``` file.
 We haven't touched the inner ```example_project``` directory much in this tutorial yet.
 This inner directory is where you adjust the settings of your project and has two files that interest us ```settings.py``` and ```urls.py```.
 These files control all of the top level settings in your project.
 Every URL that is served in your project must come out of the ```urls.py``` file.
-In order to do this wee need to include the URLs we've already declared in our app.
+In order to do this we need to include the URLs we've already declared in our app.
 ```Python
 from django.conf.urls import url
 from django.contrib import admin